Goestoso/Python/README.md

 > `ternary:` var = 'value' if condition else 'other_value'

+❗To negate a Boolean value:

+> `not` bool-condition

 <h3>Repeat loops</h3>

 * `while:` it receives a condition to execute the block of code as long as the condition is true.